robacarp/asset_manager/README.md

 ## Rendering an import map

 An [Import Map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) is a way of tersely specifying the dependencies in a javascript project without using URLs in the JS `import` statement.
-This technology is [widely available in modern browsers](https://caniuse.com/import-maps).
+This technology is [widely available in modern browsers](https://caniuse.com/import-maps) and makes it substantially easier to manage a javascript-heavy web application.

 To build an import map, AssetManager provides an ImportMap class: